Termino Hotel API (1.2)

 Partner endpoints should be implemented in your PMS/CM system and are called by Termino, either periodically or when specific action is performed (eg. new reservation, hotel connection).

-Information about hotel for registration process and structure of room type and rooms.
+Information about hotel for connection process and structure of room types and rate plans.

 Usage:

-• loading hotel info and structure when registering a new hotel
+• loading hotel info and structure when connecting new hotel to Termino

 Request Body schema: application/json